Harajuku Architecture: 10 photos of great buildings

 Designed by Benjamin Warner

 Another stand-out piece of Harajuku architecture.
 Blue-tinted glass combined with its angular facade gives the building a three-dimensional feel.
-It is a crystal tower created by a fantasy writer.
+It’s a fantasy crystal tower.

 Tokyu Plaza Omotesando Harajuku